Spec. Fic. Society: SFF that goes further

 - Tools for SFF authors: strategies, systems and gadgets for writing wonderful SFF.

-- Emails, about once a month, if you sign up for them.
+- Emails, about once a quarter, if you sign up for them.

 - Horror speculative fiction.
 Sorry, but I’m a sensitive soul, and I don’t read it.
 Dark science fiction and fantasy is about as close as we’ll get here.

 - Lots of emails.
 We’re all busy, I don’t want to bombard you, and I don’t have time to, either.
-Likewise, sometimes I might skip a month (or two) when I have tough deadlines.
+Likewise, sometimes I'll be delayed when I have tough deadlines.
 I’m ok with it.
 You are too, right? 😊

 Does your novel pass the sexy lamp test?
 Representation tests for writing fiction